quintel/documentation/docs/main/heat-pumps.md

 title: Heat pumps
 ---

 This page explains how heat pumps are integrated within the ETM.
+You can choose to use heat pumps in households or buildings the ['Demand'](https://pro.energytransitionmodel.com/scenario/demand/households/space-heating-and-hot-water) section of the ETM.

 ## Temperature dependency of COP